mandt-lab/shallow-ntc/README.md

 [Computationally-Efficient Neural Image Compression with Shallow Decoders](https://arxiv.org/pdf/2304.06244.pdf) (formerly titled "Asymmetrically-powered Neural Image Compression with Shallow Decoders").

+The high-level idea is to improve the decoding efficiency of neural compression (see [intro article](https://arxiv.org/abs/2202.06533)) by adopting an asymmetric autoencoder architecture, which pairs a powerful encoder (and potentially one that is defined implicitly through iterative optimization) with a shallow/lightweight decoder.
+This results in competitive rate-distortion performance at a drastically reduced decoding computation budget.

 ![shallow ntc summarized in one picture](summary.png)

 As far as we know, this is the first neural image compression method to operate with a decoding budget of less than 50K FLOPs/pixel while achieving rate-distortion performance competitive with